-That visitors may be induced if possible to arrange for an excursion around the Island of Orleans, or lower down the river, the following concise description is presented to their perusal.
+THAT visitors may be induced if possible to arrange for an excursion around the Island of Orleans, or lower down the river, the following concise description is presented to their perusal.

-The view of the scenery from the west end of the Island is exquisitely diversified-there is a richness of combination, and a variety of picture, which the pen would vainly attempt to delineate.
-Near the Point Levi, the river is seen some miles to the south west; the Suburb of St. Rock; and the country extending to the near heights around to Charlesbourg.
+The view of the scenery from the west end of the Island is exquisitely diversified-there is a richness of combination, and a variety of picture, which the pen would vainly attempt to defineate.
+Near the Point Lev:. the river is seen some miles to the south-west; the Suburbs of St. Rock; and the country extending to the near heights around to Charlebourg.

-There is a beautiful contrast between the woody and verdant appearance of the Point Levi, and the north side of the city in its gradual elevation ti lo ex re ce ag
+There is a beautiful contrast between the woody and verdant appearance of the Point Levi, and the northside of the city in its gradual elevation from the water.